matthew-wright9630/Card-Games-Frontend/card-games-vite/README.md

 Windows:
-React can be downloaded using npm.
+React can be downloaded using npm. npm install react-router-dom@6

-npm install react-router-dom@6
+The local server can be found at the [Github - Backend] link below.
+Once both are ready and all dependencies downloaded, the local website will be found at http://localhost:3000/

 ## Future Improvements

-Currently the program does not allow users to create their own profiles, and the games do not work yet.
-These will be added in the future, so be sure the check back for any updates!
+Currently the website does not have any card games coded.
+The next major improvements will be to get Solitaire and War working, and adding drag and drop functionality.
+Be sure to check back later for any updates!

 ## Links